logicalclocks/aml_end_to_end/README.md

 embeddings.
 * Anomaly detection model - We will use keras implementation of [adversarial anomaly detection](https://arxiv.org/pdf/1905.11034.pdf)
 * that was adapted to tabular data.
 * Hyper parameter tuning - We will use [Maggy](https://github.com/logicalclocks/maggy) to conduct experiments for hyperparameter tuning.
 * Model serving - We will use Hopsworks model server to predict anomalous transactions.

+## Demo dataset
+Sample of transactions data is provided in the folder ./demodata.
+Upload transactions.csv and accounts.csv in to the hdfs:///Projects/{}/Resources in your Hopsworks cluser

+## Anomaly detection model
+Keras implementation of [adversarial anomaly detection](https://arxiv.org/pdf/1905.11034.pdf) is provided in the folder ./adversarialaml.
+To use this library zip adversarialaml folder and attach dversarialaml.zip to Jupyter server or Hopsworks job.

+## End to End pipeline
-## To successfully complete this tutorial follow the following steps
+To successfully complete this tutorial use one of 2 options bellow

+### Airflow
+create Airflow DAG using provided airflow_aml_end2end.py

+### Jupyter notebooks step by step
+Run jupyter notebooks in the following order:
 1) data_ingestion/transaction_feature_engineering_ingestion.ipynb
 2) data_ingestion/prep_training_dataset_for_embeddings.ipynb
 3) training/maggy_node_embeddings.ipynb